surajjagdev/cryptographs/README.md

 ## Build Status

-This application as of now is building in progress.
+This application as of now built.
+API is a bit slow.

 ### Code style